 I mucked about so much that when I came down Cunnighams gap and saw how clear the air was I wanted to ride back to the top and walk to Mount Cordeaux lookout but had run out of time.

 I was right to ride on and get back to the shop before the peak afternoon traffic which was building up by the time I got there.

 I thoroughly enjoyed this ride.
 Far more than I expected.
 In fact it has made me ponder my future ride plans.
 There are a couple of places on my bucket list that are very costly.
 Perhaps I might look at allocating some money to buying a cheap bike and doing more like this right through the eastern states, South Australia and Tasmania.

-I hung out in this fabulous coffee shop doing all my laundry back in Brisbane.
+I hung out in this fabulous coffee shop when doing my laundry back in Brisbane.

 Later I flew home via Guangzhou.
-Quiet downtown, everything shuts very early.
+Oddly quiet downtown for such a big city, everything was shut early.